 Here we are!
 It’s that time of year when our horses turn into woolly teddy bears.
-Cute but not practical especially if you exercise your horse regularly and compete.
-This blog is designed to inform you of why we clip horses, when to clip your horse and what type of horse clips are out there.
+Cute but not practical especially if you exercise your horse regularly.
+This blog is designed to inform you of why clipping might be an option for you.
+Along with advise on when to clip, safety and different styles of clips for your horse.

 Why do we clip horses?

-As we all know as soon as Autumn arrives our horses turn into woolly teddy bears, they grow a thicker winter coat.
-This is perfect for horses that live outside without any rugs, their winter coat will protect them from the elements – cold / wet weather.
-That said if your horse is in regular work a winter coat can cause havoc, making him sweat heavily and then cooling off and drying off can become problematic.
-The last thing you want is for your horse to catch a chill from sweating heavily and then not being able to dry and regulate his temperature.
+As we all know as soon as the cold arrives our horses grow a thicker winter coat.
+This is perfect for horses that live outside without any rugs, their winter coat will protect them cold weather elements.
+That said if your horse is in regular work a winter coat can cause havoc.
+Making them sweat excessively.
+Sweating then leads to issues of trying to cool your horse down.
+The last thing you want is for your horse to catch a chill from then not being able to dry and regulate their temperature.

-If your horse is living out all winter, it is advisable not to clip and ensure that he has suitable shelter from the elements, such as a field shelter.
+If your horse is living out all winter, it is advisable not to clip and ensure that they have suitable field shelter.
 You may still want to rug up to protect your horse from rain scald, mud and when it gets really cold.
-Most hardy types have winter coats designed to protect them from the elements, but do keep an eye on how your horse is coping in the weather.
+Most hardy types have winter coats designed to protect them from the elements, but do keep an eye on how your horse is coping.

 When to clip your horse?

-Most horses are clipped in September or October, but depending on the amount of work you do with your horse and the breed of your horse will depend on when you will clip.
+Most horses are clipped in September or October. however, depending on the amount of work you do with your horse and the breed; will depend on when you will want/need to clip.

-Some competition horses are clipped all year round to keep them cool and minimise sweating.
+Some competition horses are clipped all year round to keep them cool, minimise sweating and keep them looking neat and tidy.

-As the coat tends to grow very quickly between September and December you may need to clip every 3 to 4 weeks, but most people find two to three clips per winter is ample.
+As the coat tends to grow very quickly between September and December you may need to clip every 3 to 4 weeks.
+For most people find two to three clips per winter is ample.
 You wouldn’t want to clip much later than February so not to interfere with the summer coat coming through.

 Types of Clips for your horse